 What To Pack For A Weekend In Nashville

-For your days of exploring, you will want to be sure to wear comfortable city walking shoes.
+In our Nashville weekend guide, we outline long days of exploring on foot.
+You will want to be sure to wear comfortable city walking shoes.
 I prefer wearing lightweight shoes by Columbia (for women), while Kris likes wearing Merrell trail shoes for city walks.

 The weather in Nashville varies by season – so what you pack to wear on your Nashville weekend will depend on what time of year you travel.
 Summers can be dreadfully hot and humid, winters are cool (but not usually cold) and it can rain year-round.

-We go-to travel camera is a DSLR Canon Rebel with an everyday 18-135mm lens.
-However, in a city like Nashville – where museums, music venues and bars are the main attractions – we prefer using a smaller camera.
-The Canon Powershot Elph is our city camera – we love the zoom feature and the fact that it can easily fit into a pocket.
+Our go-to travel camera is a DSLR Canon Rebel with an everyday 18-135mm lens.
+However, in a city like Nashville – where museums, music venues and rowdy bars are the main attractions – we prefer using a smaller camera.
+The Canon Powershot Elph is our budget travel camera that we often use for city sightseeing.
+We love the zoom feature and the fact that it can easily fit into a pocket.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.